Oregon tax return filing and payment deadlines extended

 Guidance to local governments on local budget law

-On April 15, 2020, the governor signed Executive Order 20-16.
-This order creates flexibility in public meetings law and local budget law during the COVID-19 emergency period.
-This includes but is not limited to: allowing alternative meeting formats and options for public comment; changing the quorum requirement for conducting a public meeting; allowing alternative meeting notice publication options for local budget law; and creating an exception to local budget law for necessary expenditures when a municipal corporation is unable to adopt their budget by June 30.
-This is provided that the municipal corporation adopts a budget and spending appropriations as soon as they are able.
+On June 30, 2020, the governor signed Chapter 12 (2020 Laws) into law.
+Section 1 of Chapter 12 creates flexibility in public meetings law and local budget law during the COVID-19 emergency period.
+This includes but is not limited to allowing alternative meeting formats and options for public comment; changing the quorum requirement for conducting a public meeting; and creating an exception to local budget law for necessary expenditures when a municipal corporation is unable to adopt its budget by June 30, or otherwise unable to comply with local budget law.
+This is provided that the municipal corporation corrects any failure to comply with local budget law as soon as they are able.

-Please review the full executive order for details.
+Please review the full text for details.
+The exceptions to public meetings law and local budget law expire 30 days after the state of emergency, which was issued by the governor on March 8, 2020, and any extension of that order is no longer in effect.
 The Department of Revenue's Finance, Taxation, and Exemptions team can assist you with questions regarding local budget law by emailing email@example.com or calling 503-945-8293.
-We suggest you contact your legal counsel or the Oregon Department of Justice's Public Meeting Law Manual for questions regarding public meetings law.
+Contact your legal counsel or the Oregon Department of Justice's Public Meeting Law Manual for questions regarding public meetings law.